eloisetaylor5693/star-wars-card-game/README.md

 # Connectr frontend tech test

+This repo is a basic react app put together with [Vite](https://vitejs.dev/).

+At Connectr we use:

+- React
+- Styled components
+- Apollo
+- Formik
+- Cypress

+Please see this as a potential starting point to your tech test solution but if you feel more more comfortable with another approach / tech stack use that instead.
+NextJs, Angular, Vue etc.
+You will be judged on the acceptance criteria not on the use of a particular framework / library.

+To start the project:

+`yarn start`

+or

+`npm run start`

 ## About us 👋

 Connectr, our onboarding platform, uses a combination of content, quiz-style self assessment and personalisation to help our clients find top talent and our users find great employers.
 We have big plans for Connectr and are currently building a new version with a shiny new front end.
 This test is designed to assess the skills we use everyday.